CumulusNetworks/docs/content/cumulus-linux-517/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Enhancements.md

 {{%/notice%}}

 To configure EVPN unreachability in disjoined planes, configure {{<link url="/#bgp-lldp-unreachability-in-disjoined-planes" text="BGP-LLDP Unreachability in Disjoined Planes">}} in tenant VRFs, and enable unreachability advertisements in the `l2vpn-evpn` address-family.
-The following example on a leaf switch configures:
+The following example on a leaf switch assumes a working EVPN configuration with IPv4 and IPv6 routes in VRF `TENANT1` and configures:

 - IPv4 and IPv6 aggregate routes to summarize relevant networks in vrf `TENANT1`
 - IPv4 and IPv6 unreachability for interfaces matching the aggregate prefixes in vrf `TENANT1`